ameisner/lsst_decam_recipe/README.md

 Output information gets written to ``ppdb/association.db``, and also ``DATA/rerun/processed``.
 Note that EXPID = 411858 was chosen because it is an observation of the Blind15A_26 field.

-### appendix: using the Butler sqlite3 database files
+### appendix A: using the Butler sqlite3 database files

 When raw data are ingested, a database file called ``DATA/registry.sqlite3`` is created.
 Checking this database can be useful as a debugging tool and to explore the dataset.
 For instance: